vivekhsridhar/tracktor/README.md

 `conda install -c fonda-forge opencv`

+or (if this doesn't work either):

+`pip install opencv-contrib-python`

 If you do not get an error message, OpenCV is now installed in your virtual environment.
 You can check if the installation worked by typing:

 `python`